ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 weight: 5
 ---

-Mary Emily Mills, born Dec 1858 Staten Island, NY, died 03 Nov 1937 Brooktondale NY, who went by Emily, was the youngest child of Edward H. and Mary Ann Mills.
+Mary Emily Mills, born Dec 1858 Staten Island, NY, died 03 Nov 1937 Brooktondale NY, who went by Emily, as well as "M. E. Mills" or M. Emily Mills in more formal contexts.
+Youngest child of Edward H. and Mary Ann Mills.
 Proprietor of [**M. E. Mills**]({{% ref "features/me-mills" %}}) general store in Brookton/Brooktondale NY.
 Active in the [temperance movement]({{% ref "features/temperance" %}}) in the Independent Order of Good Templars and the Women's Christian Temperance Union, as well as Sunday School teacher and piano player in Brooktonale Congregational Church.
 She was highly regarded as a cheerful, kind, and charitable person.

 <!--more-->